TraekWells/personal-site/README.md

 - [ ] Fix word count
 - [ ] Find a better font for the headers
 - [ ] Create some spacing tokens
+- [ ] When I have more blogs, create a categories page